 A settlement may be unattainable for a variety of reasons, some common ones being disagreement on who caused the accident, severity of injuries, the amount of compensation to be paid, or which individual or company is liable.
 The importance of having an experienced trucking attorney who is willing and able to take your case to trial cannot be emphasized enough.

 The rules governing trials differ in each state.
 At trial, your attorney will select a jury through a process known as voir dire, during which the suitability of jurors for your case will be determined.
 Once a jury is selected, your attorney will make opening statements and present evidence in support of your case, which may include individuals who witnessed the accident, evidence presented by an accident reconstruction specialist, and doctors and expert witnesses testifying on your behalf.
-The defendant’s attorney then presents its case.
+The defendant’s attorney then presents their case.

 Following closing arguments by both parties, the jury begins deliberations.
 Jury deliberations are confidential, and take several hours or days to reach a decision.
 Once the jury reaches a verdict, it is brought into the courtroom where the verdict is read to the parties.